 - When you’re ready to launch your next app or want to try a project you hear about on the show, you’ll need somewhere to deploy it, so take a look at our friends over at Linode.
 With 200 Gbit/s private networking, scalable shared block storage, node balancers, and a 40 Gbit/s public network, all controlled by a brand new API you’ve got everything you need to scale up.
+And for your tasks that need fast computation, such as training machine learning models, they just launched dedicated CPU instances.
 Go to pythonpodcast.com/linode to get a $20 credit and launch a new server in under a minute.
 And don’t forget to thank them for their continued support of this show!

 - Visit the site to subscribe to the show, sign up for the newsletter, and read the show notes.
 And if you have any questions, comments, or suggestions I would love to hear them.
 You can reach me on Twitter at @Podcast__init__ or email [email protected])

-- To help other people find the show please leave a review on iTunes, or Google Play Music, tell your friends and co-workers, and share it on social media.
+- To help other people find the show please leave a review on iTunes and tell your friends and co-workers

 - Join the community in the new Zulip chat workspace at pythonpodcast.com/chat